torvalds/linux/Documentation/process/stable-kernel-rules.rst

-:ref:`option_2` and :ref:`option_3` are more useful if the patch isn't deemed worthy at the time it is applied to a public git tree (for instance, because it deserves more regression testing first).  :ref:`option_3` is especially useful if the patch needs some special handling to apply to an older kernel (e.g., if API's have changed in the meantime).
+:ref:`option_2` and :ref:`option_3` are more useful if the patch isn't deemed worthy at the time it is applied to a public git tree (for instance, because it deserves more regression testing first).  :ref:`option_3` is especially useful if the original upstream patch needs to be backported (for example the backport needs some special handling due to e.g. API changes).

 Note that for :ref:`option_3`, if the patch deviates from the original upstream patch (for example because it had to be backported) this must be very